Below you will find cross stitch information, instructions and tips to

 information please contact us and we will help as best we can.

-Most of our patterns only use straight cross stitch,
+patterns only use straight cross stitch,

 especially our large patterns but some of our smaller patterns may also